-I was put in mind of this story when I recalled a situation that occurred early in my career.
-We had just started an ethylene oxide (EO) plant with a rated production capacity of 100 tons/day.
-After the usual start-up hiccups we got the plant up and running with process conditions pretty much where they should be.
+The idea of information being “hidden in plain view” was illustrated during the startup of an ethylene oxide (EO) plant that had a rated production capacity of 100 tons/day.
+After the usual start-up hiccups, the plant was running with process conditions pretty much where they should be.
 In particular, the temperatures, pressures and flow rates in the EO reactor were at design values.

 But the production rate of EO wasn’t 100 tons/day, it was 90 tons.
 Where, we asked, was the missing 10 tons?

 The sketch below provides a high-level view of the process.

 Ethylene and oxygen are mixed in the reactor to form an EO vapor stream that also contains unreacted ethylene and various impurities.
 This crude EO stream flows into an Absorber, down which flows cool water.
 The EO dissolves in the water; the unreacted gases leave the top of the Absorber and are returned to the Reactor.
 The rich water from the bottom of the Absorber is sent to a Stripper into which live steam is added.
 Purified EO vapor leaves the top of the Stripper, the lean water is recycled back to the Absorber.

 The lean water leaving the Stripper is cooled in a Cooling Tower before it enters the Absorber.
 A hydrocarbon detector is placed in the air stream leaving the top of the tower.